Korbinian-Neuner/Computing-the-SVD-with-Photonic-Chips/README.md

 ### Features

-- Manual implementation of Golub–Kahan-style SVD
+- Manual implementation of GRK SVD
 - Optional computation of `U` and/or `V`
-- Recursive block processing
+- Recursive block processing using a queue
 - Singular value sorting and sign correction
-- Iteration diagnostics available
+- Tracking Convergence behaviour during iterations